renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 ## FAQs

-**Q: How do I decide whether to use Services or Worker Pools for my Kafka Consumers?**
+**Q: How do I decide whether to use services or worker pools for my Kafka Consumers?**

-A: Kafka Autoscaler can be used to scale your Kafka Consumers running as either Cloud Run Services or Worker Pools, but we strongly recommend using Worker Pools.
+A: Kafka Autoscaler can be used to scale your Kafka Consumers running as either Cloud Run services or worker pools, but we strongly recommend using worker pools.
 They are purpose-built for non-HTTP, pull-based workloads and are 40% cheaper than comparable instance-billed services.
-Also, with no HTTP endpoint, Worker Pools reduce the attack surface and simplify application code.
+Also, with no HTTP endpoint, worker pools reduce the attack surface and simplify application code.

 If you already have existing Kafka consumers running as Cloud Run services, you can still use the Kafka Autoscaler for queue-aware autoscaling with the same configuration.